ku-dml/mol-infer/2L-model/README.md

 [Module 3](Module_3/) for detail.
 + Module 4 generates graphs (partial enumeration).
 See [Module 4](Module_4/) for detail.

-In order to understand how they deal with these tasks, one may need to read our [paper](https://arxiv.org/abs/2010.09203).
+In order to understand how they deal with these tasks, one may need to read our [paper](https://doi.org/10.3390/ijms22062847).
+There is also an illustration of the flow in Japanese: see [JPEG file](illustration.jpg) or [PDF file](flow-jp.pdf).

 ## Compile and Usage